Data Science & Scientific Computing (DSSC) at ISTA comprises the most interdisciplinary track in the PhD program.

 Data Science & Scientific Computing

-Topically, faculty in this track work on a diverse set of problems, ranging from mathematical models of evolution (Barton), medical genomics (Robinson), bioinformatics (Vicoso), systems biology (Guet) and theoretical biophysics (Hannezo, Tkačik), computational neuroscience (Vogels), to machine learning (Lampert), data science and information theory (Mondelli), distributed systems (Alistarh), and physics simulation (Wojtan).
+Faculty in this track work on a diverse set of problems, ranging from mathematical models of evolution (Barton), medical genomics (Robinson), bioinformatics (Vicoso), systems biology (Guet), theoretical biophysics (Hannezo, Tkačik), and computational neuroscience (Vogels) to machine learning (Lampert), data science and information theory (Mondelli), distributed systems (Alistarh), and physics simulation (Wojtan, Ren).

 Astronomy